 Also of interest is that Balm has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.41% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Balm telecommute to their jobs.
+Overall, about 10.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Balm doesn't have a public transportation system that people use for their commute.

-The overall education level of Balm is somewhat higher than in the average US city of 21.84%: 26.02% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Balm who are college-educated is somewhat higher than the average US community of 21.84%: 26.02% of adults in Balm have at least a bachelor's degree.

 The per capita income in Balm in 2022 was $33,489, which is middle income relative to Florida and the nation.
 This equates to an annual income of $133,956 for a family of four.